Definition of sight

 - to adjust the sight of

 Word Origin for sight

-Idioms and Phrases with sights
+Other Idioms and Phrases with sight

 In addition to the idioms beginning with sight